apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Justin Timberlake brought back to NYC by driver after DWI**
+**Nvidia's Ascent to Most Valuable Company Has Echoes of Dot-Com Boom**

-You can read more about it [here](https://pagesix.com/2024/06/19/celebrity-news/justin-timberlake-brought-back-to-nyc-by-driver-after-dwi/).
+You can read more about it [here](https://www.wsj.com/tech/ai/nvidias-ascent-to-most-valuable-company-has-echoes-of-dot-com-boom-dd836c90).

 ## Requirements
 - Python 3.8